filecoin-station/fil-deal-ingester/README.md

 ## Deploying to fly.io

-Make sure you have the fly.io CLI installed and logged in.
+**NOTE: Make sure you have the fly.io CLI installed and logged in.**

 Creating scheduled machine has to be done by hand as it's not possible to set up a schedule inside the `fly.toml` file.
 In order to setup scheduled machine we will first have to setup app, volumes and secrets.

 ```sh
 fly apps create --name=fil-deal-ingester --org=<org-name>